skan-io/babel-config-nodejs/README.md

 # babel-config-nodejs
-A babel config for @babel compiled node 10 cli applications
+A babel config for @babel compiled node 10 applications